You have added a category to the question bank and created questions. Now you can create the quiz, then add questions to it.

-If the quiz is randomised (see Layout), then the student will get a new version for each attempt, useful for practice purposes.
+If the quiz is shuffled (see Layout) or has random questions (see quiz - add questions), then the student will get a new version for each attempt, useful for practice purposes.

 You can change the allowed number of attempts for different groups or users in the Group overrides or User overrides sections of the Administration > Quiz administration settings block.

 Highest grade (default), Average grade, First attempt, Last attempt

 This setting only applies if more than 1 attempt is allowed.
 If each question builds on the last, you might set it at Last attempt, as you want to see that students are gaining knowledge/understanding progressively.

 Question order: Shuffled randomly – if selected, the order of questions in the quiz will be randomly shuffled each time a student starts a new attempt at the quiz.

 New page: you may want to group questions on a particular topic together, but not too many on one page as this will require students to scroll.
 It is recommended that you do not use the setting 'never, all questions on one page', as student activity within the quiz will be less frequently logged and less information will be captured regarding the attempt.
 Note: You can change how many questions per page in Quiz administration > Edit quiz.
 You can Repaginate (eg 2 per page instead of 1 per page), or select questions and move them to a particular page.